dbt-labs/dbt-audit-helper/README.md

 ## compare_all_columns ([source](macros/compare_all_columns.sql))
 This macro is designed to be added to a dbt test suite as a custom test.
-A `compare_all_columns` test monitors changes data values when code is changed as part of a PR or during development.
+A `compare_all_columns` test monitors changes to data values when code is changed as part of a PR or during development.
 It sets up a test that will fail if any column values do not match.